About Toolcore

 For assistants and automation

-Read the overview first: AI agents & LLM integration.
-Toolcore exposes a machine-readable list of tools and URL query conventions for opening a page with prefilled text (most transforms run client-side unless a page says otherwise).
-See /agent-tools.json for the manifest; /mcp-tools.json lists the same contract without AIGC entries.
-Use q / qb (Base64 UTF-8) on tools that accept a primary payload, or the per-tool keys described there (e.g. JSON compare uses left / right).
-The manifest includes an integration block (URL manifest pattern) and an English llmSystemPrompt; the same full-catalog prompt as plain text is at /llm-prompt.txt for easy copy-paste into assistant settings.
+Read the overview first: AI agents and automation.
+Toolcore exposes a machine-readable list of tools and URL query conventions for opening a page with prefilled text (many transforms run in the browser unless a page says otherwise).
+See /agent-tools.json for the manifest; /mcp-tools.json lists the same contract without AI-assisted entries.
+Use q / qb (Base64 UTF-8) on tools that accept a primary payload, or the per-tool keys described there (for example, JSON compare uses left / right).
+The manifest includes an integration block (URL manifest pattern) and a plain-English llmSystemPrompt; the same full-catalog prompt as plain text is at /llm-prompt.txt for easy copy-paste into assistant settings.

 Browser pseudo-CLI and token use